anupsurendran/optimalweb/_posts/objectives/2014-08-06-5-Steps-for-Customer-Focus.md

 title: Customer Focus in 5 steps.
 category: objectives
 tags:
+- product management
-- alexa
+- customer objectives
-- mobile statistics
+- customer focus
-- alexa for mobile
-- find top apps running on mobile
 ---

 *A great experience happens when you understand your Customers at a very deep level*